Japanese PM Abe resigns over worsening health | Politics

 Japanese PM Abe resigns over worsening health

-Prime Minister Shinzo Abe, Japan's longest-serving premier, said on Friday he was resigning because of poor health, ending a stint at the helm of the world's third-biggest economy during which he sought to revive growth and bolster its defences.
-"I cannot be prime minister if I cannot make the best decisions for the people.
-I have decided to step down from my post," Abe, 65, told a news conference.
+Prime Minister Shinzo Abe, Japan's longest-serving premier, announced his resignation because of poor health on Friday, ending a stint at the helm of the world's third-biggest economy in which he sought to revive growth and bolster its defences.
+"I have decided that I will step down as prime minister, with the belief that I cannot continue being prime minister if I do not have the confidence that I can carry out the job entrusted to me by the people," Abe, 65, told a news conference.

+He said he had decided to step down now to avoid a political vacuum as the country copes with its novel coronavirus outbreak.
+"I apologize from the bottom of my heart that despite all of the support from the Japanese people, I am leaving the post with one full year left in my term and in the midst of various policies and coronavirus," Abe said.
+He similarly quit in 2007 after one year as premier, citing illness.

 "The broad picture remains in tact.
 In terms of economic and fiscal policy, the focus remains very much on reflation," said Jesper Koll, senior adviser to asset manager WisdomTree Investments.
 "Longevity will be a struggle."

 On Monday, Abe surpassed a record for longest consecutive tenure as premier set by his great-uncle Eisaku Sato half a century ago.
-"As head of the ruling party he worked hard on Abenomics for eight years," said brokerage employee Naohito Kojima, 55.
+"As head of the ruling party he worked hard on Abenomics for eight years," said Naohito Kojima, 55, a brokerage employee.

 "There were various problems but if someone else had been leader, it's questionable whether they could have maintained a stable government as long as Mr Abe.
 He did various diplomatic negotiations and I think the pros outweighed the cons."
 Abe's resignation also comes amid an uncertain geopolitical environment, including an intensifying confrontation between the United States and China and ahead of the U.S. presidential election in November.